 2. Baby bed

-EDIT: 3-month baby update – We use this tent regularly now that baby nomad has started rolling over.
+UPDATE: 3-month baby update – We use this tent regularly now that baby nomad has started rolling over.
 It keeps him safe while he naps, and he is used to it so he naps in it even when we move it around.

 Usually we carry day bags when we go out, so we have just been using them to carry baby essentials too.
 A large diaper bag wasn’t necessary since I was planning to breastfeed and wouldn’t be carrying around formula and bottles.
 However, we did get a portable changing pad clutch that also holds wipes, 4 diapers, and some bum cream.
 We also carry a large ziplock bag with a change of clothes for the baby and us.
-(Side note: We’ve recently read about EC – “Elimination Communication” – and are hoping it will work with our baby as it will cut down on the number of diapers we’ll need to purchase over the years.)

 5. Car Seat Insert

 We have just been renting car seats from the car rental companies, if we decide to travel by car.
 Our nomad baby hasn’t been very fussy when it comes to car seats, but every child is different.
 We have still considered getting a car seat insert that can be used in any of the rentals so that the smell of the seat will at least be the same to our Baby Nomad wherever we may be.
-However, we haven’t needed one so far.

 7. Baby bath